 - Capability: Validating that chatbot text responses trigger correct visual UI changes

-- Standout Feature: Unified validation of NLP text responses and resulting UI actions.
+Standout Feature: Unified testing of chatbot text responses and application UI actions.

 Factors to Consider When Choosing an NLP Testing Tool